-The next unit of work is based on the Shakespearian tragedy 'Othello'.
-A real emphasis on developing an understanding of contextual ideas and perspectives underpins this unit of work, looking at patriarchy and the role of women in the Jacobean era.
+The next unit of work is based on the Shakespearian comedy 'A Midsummer Nights Dream'.
+A real emphasis on developing an understanding of contextual ideas and perspectives underpins this unit of work, looking at patriarchy and the role of women in the Elizabethan era.
 Application of social paradigms in order to explain and analyse texts in more detail drives students' understanding and work around the play.